lsieck519/E-Commerce/readme.md

 ## User Story

 - AS A manager at an internet retail company

-    -I WANT a back end for my e-commerce website that uses the latest technologies -SO THAT my company can compete with other e-commerce companies
+    - I WANT a back end for my e-commerce website that uses the latest technologies

+    - SO THAT my company can compete with other e-commerce companies

 ## Acceptance Criteria